ibm-granite/granite-code-ide/README.md

 ### Configure the Granite models to use

 By default, IBM Granite.Code uses the `granite-code:8b` model for both chat and code completion.
+If your environment has enough capacity, install the `granite-code:8b-base` model, and use it as _Local Code Gen Model_ as follows:
 To use a different model:

-1. Install the Granite model that you want to use.
-For more information, see [Install the Granite code model](#install-the-granite-code-model).
+1. Install the `granite-code:8b-base` model.
+See [Install the Granite code model](#install-the-granite-code-model).
-2. Use the command line to run `ollama list` to get the `NAME` of the model.
-3. Open the extension settings of IBM Granite.Code.
+2. Open the extension settings of IBM Granite.Code.
-4. Update the model name for either _Local Chat Model_ or _Local Code Gen Model_, or both.
+3. Update the model name for either _Local Code Gen Model_ to `granite-code:8b-base`.

-_Recommendation:_ If your environment has enough capacity, install the `granite-code:8b-base` model, and use it as _Local Code Gen Model_.

 ### Securing your setup